WIMBLEDON, England – Roger Federer advanced to his record eighth Wimbledon final on Friday, beating defending champion Novak Djokovic in four sets.

 "I was able to play some fantastic tennis today," Federer said.
 "The first two sets went really quickly, and then the third set was obviously key to the match.
 I was able to maybe step it up, get a bit lucky maybe."

 At 4-4, Djokovic had his chance with only his third break point of the match.
 Federer held with three service winners.

 Moments later, while serving to stay in the set — and, essentially, the match — Djokovic gifted Federer a pair of break points by blasting an overhead long with much of the court open.
-He saved one, but Federer's overhead smash on the second gave the Swiss great the third set, and put him on the way to the final.
+He saved one, but Federer's overhead smash on the second gave the Swiss great the third set, and put him on the way to Wimbledon final No. 8.